MorganeSteins/morganesteins.github.io/index.markdown

 I am a PhD student in numerical simulations under the direction of [Alexandre Ern](http://cermics.enpc.fr/~ern/) at CERMICS.
 My other supervisors are Olivier Jamond (CEA) and Florence Drui (CEA).

 **PhD topic** : I am working on the use of HHO (Hybrid-high order) methods in the context of structural dynamics.
 The goal is to apply the spacial HHO discrete operator on dynamic equations solved with explicit time algorithms.
-My first yers of PhD were dedicated to the conception of an explicite time integration algorithm for the the acoustic wave equation (linear and non-linear).
+My first years of PhD were dedicated to the conception of an explicite time integration algorithm for the the acoustic wave equation (linear and non-linear).
-The last year of my PhD focuses on the application of the algorithm to numerical simulations in fast dynamics.
+The last year of my PhD focuses on the application of the algorithm to numerical simulations in fast structural dynamics.

 &nbsp;

 ***
 # Publications and preprints
+- [Convergence analysis for the wave equation discretized with hybrid methods in space (HHO, HDG and WG) and the leapfrog scheme in time](https://hal.science/hal-04200966v1), Alexandre Ern, Morgane Steins, submitted in Journal of Scientific Computing.
-- [Time-explicit Hybrid High-Order method for the nonlinear acoustic wave equation](https://hal.science/hal-03960273),Morgane Steins, Alexandre Ern, Olivier Jamond, Florence Drui.
+- [Time-explicit Hybrid High-Order method for the nonlinear acoustic wave equation](https://hal.science/hal-03960273),Morgane Steins, Alexandre Ern, Olivier Jamond, Florence Drui, [M2AN](https://www.esaim-m2an.org/component/article?access=doi&doi=10.1051/m2an/2023066).
-- [Convergence analysis of hybrid high-order methods for the wave equation](https://hal.archives-ouvertes.fr/hal-02922720), Erik Burman, Omar Duran, Alexandre Ern, Morgane Steins.
+- [Convergence analysis of hybrid high-order methods for the wave equation](https://hal.archives-ouvertes.fr/hal-02922720), Erik Burman, Omar Duran, Alexandre Ern, Morgane Steins, [Journal of Scientific Computing](https://link.springer.com/article/10.1007/s10915-021-01492-1).

 &nbsp;